xinyu0610/xinyu0610.github.io/_pages/about.md

 ------------------------------------------------------------------------------------------
 **Meeting:**

 1. Patent Semantic Similarity Calculation by Fusing Synonyms Database.
 Proceeding in the 22nd China National Conference on Computational Linguistics.
-(First author, in Chinese)
+(First author, presentation in Chinese)
+2. Study on the Scenario-based Application of ChatGPT and Its Risk Avoidance Strategies from the Perspective of Information Literacy.
+IFLA WLIC 2023.
+(Second & Corresponding author, presentation in English)

 ------------------------------------------------------------------------------------------
 **Work under review:**

 1. Research on Cross-lingual Multi-label Patent Classification based on Pre-trained Model.
-(Third author)
+(Third author, in English)
 2. Enhancing Patent Technical Similarity Assessment through Semantic Knowledge Graphs.
-(Second author)
+(Second author, in Engilsh)

 ------------------------------------------------------------------------------------------
 **Work in progress:**

 1. A Siamese Adversarial Neural Network for Cross-Lingual Text Retrieval.
-(First author)
+(First author, in English)